 For example, if the user selects “Too Expensive”, that will set

 upgrade_reason = expensive on the user’s profile.
-You can then target these users for promotional campaigns, like discounts or free trials.
+You can target these users for promotional campaigns like discounts or free trials.

 Goal: Understand which features customers enjoy using.

-Here we’re using multiple-choice selection, with each choice being an app feature.
+For this use case, use multiple-choice selection with each choice being an app feature.
 Each choice has the custom attribute

 favorite_features set to the user’s selection.
 Because this use case involves multiple choice, once the user has completed the survey, their profile will be updated with the